OpenZeppelin/nile-rs/README.md

     Class hash: 0x...
     ```

-    Note the `-d 0` argument, this makes nile use the first predeployed account from the devnet node.
+    Notice the `-d 0` argument, this makes nile use the first predeployed account from the devnet node.

 7. Check the status of the transaction with the `status` command.
 We could have used the `--track` flag when declaring for waiting for the transaction to be confirmed.